 - Extra batteries of various shapes and sizes

-- A lighter and matches in case something happens with your lighter
+- A lighter.
+And matches in case something happens to your lighter.

-- Spare tire (we carried a full-size spare)
+- A spare tire (we carried a full-size spare)

 - A self-contained jump starter in case of a dead battery